Department of Mathematics, Lehigh University, Bethlehem, Pennsylvania

 and many other classes.

-Melissa Anne Stoner received her Ph.D in May 2011 (her research interest is in mathematical neuroscience).
+Melissa Anne Stoner received her Ph.D in May 2011 (mathematical neuroscience).

 The Lord is my shepherd, I shall not be in want.